 ‘By the book,’ she said, ‘I’d like to not fsck stuff up on my first day.’

 This actually earned a smile.
 ‘Good job, newbie.’
 He pressed the intercom button.
-‘Usually we don’t just barge in, we’re the good guys, remember?
-Agency policy might be to exterminate leeches but we can’t persecute someone for harboring one.
+‘Usually we don’t just barge in.
+We’re the good guys, remember?
+Agency policy might be to exterminate leeches, but we can’t persecute someone for harbouring one.
 So that, plus what happened last night, means procedurally, we’re dealing with a victim, so we act professionally.’

 ‘I see Agency at my door,’ came Dorian’s intercom-altered voice.
 ‘I don’t feel like answering any more of your questions.’

 ‘Can I at least get my stuff?’ she asked.

 ‘Be professional,’ Curt said under his breath as she stepped into view of the camera.